metalWillHelpYou/metalWillHelpYou/README.md

 # 👋 Hello there
-I bring order to the chaos and constantly develop.
+Programs must be written for people to read, and only incidentally for machines to execute.
 # ✍️ About me
 ✌️ My name is Daniil, I am 21 years old.
 I started learning Swift in **2022**.
 I plan to develop my application soon.